-Published November 2016
+Published in November 2016

-Digital Industries Apprenticeships: Software Developer Assessment Plan
+Digital Industries Apprenticeships: Data Analyst Assessment Plan

 1. General Introduction and Overview to Digital Industries Apprenticeships

 The Digital Industries Apprenticeship Standards are being designed by the industry for apprentices employed in a wide variety of different organisations in the public, private and voluntary sectors.
 Employers likely to use the new Standards include: